• +233 593118845

 As we commemorate the 54th Anniversary of the African Union (AU), we take a look at a critical aspect of the development of the continent – Women in Leadership.
 Africa is going through a period of transition in its demography with the working population (15 to 64) outnumbering the dependent population.
 This means that Africa stands the chance to experience radical economic growth and development based on its population distribution.
 But this will only happen if we are able to rally all the human resources in their full potentials.

 According to the African Development Bank (AfDB), 2015, women form about 70% of the workforce of the informal sector where work is unstable, poorly paid and seldom recognised.
-In the formal sector (private and public) women are mostly found in staff roles and hardly get the opportunity to take decisive decisions which affect organisational/institutional/national growth.
+In the formal sector (private and public) women are mostly found in staff roles and hardly get the opportunity to take decisive decisions which affect organizational/institutional/national growth.

 Section 52 of Aspiration 6 of AU’s Agenda 2063 makes an emphatic statement on what harnessing Africa’s demographic dividend means: “Africa of 2063 will have full gender parity, with women occupying at least 50% of elected public offices at all levels and half of managerial positions in the public and the private sectors.
 The economic and political glass ceiling that restricted women’s progress will have been shattered.”